GENERAL PSYCHOLOGY / BEHAVIORAL NEUROSCIENCE MA PROGRAMS ORIENTATION

 4. PhD Programs:

-The Psychology Department hosts two doctoral programs through the CUNY Graduate Center:
+The Psychology Department hosts two doctoral training areas, the degrees of which are administered through the CUNY Graduate Center:

 The two doctoral programs offer a number of excellent advanced courses that represent a good opportunity for MA students.
-LPBA courses typically require PSYCH730 as a prerequisite.
-PSYCH 708.1, 708.2 and 708.3 are required or strongly recommended for many Neuropsychology courses.
-The Neuropsychology testing courses (764 and 774) require 760 as a prerequisite.
+Behavior Analysis courses typically require PSYCH730 as a prerequisite.
+PSYCH 708.1, 708.2 and 708.3 are required or strongly recommended for many Clinical Psychology courses.

 Applying to PhD programs: